Est. 1991 Beginner

 YouTube

-YouTube was originally written in Python and continues to use it extensively for backend services.
+YouTube migrated to Python shortly after its initial launch and continues to use it extensively for frontend serving and backend services.

 NASA & Space Exploration